Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: RELATED WORK

 \paragraph{Hair Modeling} Traditionally, artists have used tools like Maya XGen to create strand-based and card-based hair models.
 However, manually crafting hair remains a labor-intensive process.
 To simplify hair authoring, \citet{Yuksel2009} introduced \emph{hair mesh}, a volumetric representation that provides high-level editing tools for artists.
 Sketch-based input methods~\cite{fu2007sketching, shen2020deepsketchhair} have also offered user-friendly interaction capability, allowing artists to design hair directly on the screen.
 For automatic hair modeling, researchers have explored extracting strand-based geometries directly from images.
-Earlier methods relied on heuristic-based approaches~\cite{Kong1998generation, paris2008hair, jakob2009capturing, hu2017avatar} or leveraged large 3D hair databases~\cite{hu2015single, chai2016autohair, liang2018video} for guidance.
+Earlier methods relied on heuristic-based approaches~\cite{Kong1998generation, paris2008hair, jakob2009capturing, sun2021human, hu2017avatar} or leveraged large 3D hair databases~\cite{hu2015single, chai2016autohair, liang2018video} for guidance.
 Recently, learning-based techniques have demonstrated accuracy and robustness in reconstructing simple hairstyles from single-view images~\cite{zhou2018hairnet, zhang2019hair, wu2022neuralhdhair, zheng2023hairstep} and multi-view inputs~\cite{kuang2022deepmvshair, rosu2022neural, sklyarova2023neural, wu2024monohair, takimoto2024dr, zakharov2024human, zhou2024groomcap}. \citet{Wu2024CurlyCue} present a geometric method to generate highly coiled hair.
 Beyond explicit modeling and reconstruction, hair synthesis methods enable hairstyle transfer from one to another using feature maps~\cite{Wang09}, further refined with learning-based features~\cite{zhou2023groomgen, sklyarova2024text, chen2024doubly, he2025perm}.
 However, these techniques primarily aim to generate explicit strand geometries, which are computationally intensive and unsuitable for real-time applications.
+There are also learning-based methods using neural representations \cite{luo2024gaussianhair, zheng2025groomlight, wang2023neuwigs}.
+While neural-based methods have shown significant progress in reconstructing and representing complex hair geometry, integrating these representations into industrial game engines in a highly efficient manner remains a major challenge.